 - Has your coffee mug found a permanent home next to your desk?
 Use the “move” box to remember to move it to the proper location.

 - Did buy an expensive eye cream but it causes your eyelids to burn like a red hot chili pepper?
 You feel terrible throwing it away, so use the “give” box to remind you to take it to your sister.

 - Need to make a few extra dollars with all your kid clutter?
-Put the surplus in your “sell” box and put it by your computer so you can list it right away.
+Put the surplus in your “sell” box, take a picture with your phone, and list it on Facebook Marketplace right away.

 - Having a hard time letting go of a few items?
 Put them in the “maybe” box.
 After you see your clean and organized room, it’s likely you will realize it’s not worthwhile to return these items to your clutter-free home.

-I cover extensively the need to adjust your mindset regarding “stuff” in Clear the Clutter.
+I cover extensively the need to adjust your mindset regarding “stuff” in the Clear the Clutter and Simplify Your Stuff course.
 If you just can’t bring yourself to let go, watch this compelling interview with one of our participants.
 She just may convince you that Simplifying Your Stuff 1000% worth it!